awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 For more information, go to [Using Bucket Policies and User Policies](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucketPolicies.html) in the *Amazon Simple Storage Service Developer Guide*\.

-For an example, see "Granting Permission to an Amazon CloudFront Origin Identify" in the topic [Bucket Policy Examples](http://docs.aws.amazon.com/AmazonS3/latest/dev/AccessPolicyLanguage_UseCases_s3_a.html), also in the *Amazon Simple Storage Service Developer Guide*\.
+For an example, see "Granting Permission to an Amazon CloudFront Origin Identity" in the topic [Bucket Policy Examples](http://docs.aws.amazon.com/AmazonS3/latest/dev/AccessPolicyLanguage_UseCases_s3_a.html), also in the *Amazon Simple Storage Service Developer Guide*\.

 ### Updating Amazon S3 ACLs<a name="private-content-updating-s3-acls"></a>